-Financial Aid Category Number in the class (defined in H4 above) who borrowed from the types of loans speci- fied in the first column Percent of the class (defined above) who bor- rowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumula- tive principal borrowed from the types of loans specified in in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-74 42% \$18,953 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Financial Aid Category Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumula- tive principal borrowed from the types of loans specified in in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+62 41 \$19,066 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-74 42% \$16,224 c) Institutional loan programs.
-0 0% \$0 d) State loan programs.
-0 0% \$0 e) Private alternative loans made by a bank or lender.
-7 4% \$28,852
+62 41 \$17,964 c) Institutional loan programs.
+0 0 \$0 d) State loan programs.
+0 0 \$0 e) Private alternative loans made by a bank or lender.
+6 4 \$11,390

 Note: 1 Applies to H4-H5.
-2019 undergraduate class who started at your institution as first time students and received a bachelors degree between July 1, 2018 and June 30, 2019.
+2020 undergraduate class who started at your institution as first time students and received a bachelors degree between July 1, 2019 and June 30, 2020.

-Include:
+Include.

-• only loans made to students who borrowed while enrolled at your institution.
+- only loans made to students who borrowed while enrolled at your institution. - ullet co-signed loans.

-• co-signed loans.

-Exclude:
+Exclude

 - students who transferred in.

 - money borrowed at other institutions.

-- parent loans
+- parent loan.

 - students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)